May 6, 2026

 Filing the complaint is not the same as proving the case.
 It starts the formal litigation process.
 From that point forward, both sides must follow court rules, deadlines, and procedures.
 This is one reason it is important to work with a lawyer who understands Florida personal injury litigation, not just pre-lawsuit insurance negotiations.

-Step 2: The Defendant Is Served With the Lawsuit
+Step 2: Serving the Defendant with the Lawsuit

 After the complaint is filed, the defendant must be served.
 Service of process means the defendant receives official notice that a lawsuit has been filed.
 In many cases, a process server delivers the complaint and summons to the defendant or an authorized representative.